 The Property and surrounding properties were historically used for polo related activities such as training areas for horses involved in polo events.
 The Polo Grounds, as the area was previously called, also hosted multiple polo matches and equestrian related events.
 Within recent times, the equestrian activity has relocated further west to the Village of Wellington.
 This former polo area is now being developed into single and multi-family residential communities.
-As this area started changing from equestrian uses to higher density residential and commercial, the adjacent neighborhood became very active in the interest of preventing urban levels of development and varied housing types from encroaching into their low density area and negatively impacting their lifestyle.
-The residents were also concerned that the higher density residential development brought an increased amount of workforce housing.
+As this area started changing from equestrian uses to higher density residential and commercial, the adjacent neighborhood became very active in the interest of preventing urban levels of development and varied housing types from encroaching into their low density residential development brought an increased amount of workforce housing.
 The surrounding neighborhood created the West Lake Worth Road Neighborhood Plan in an effort to direct and control proposed development in their community and to prevent the utilization of the County's Workforce Housing and Transfer of Development Rights density bonus programs which promote the development of workforce housing units.